top of page

 The exhibition deals with the topic of grain and food security for the sustainable future in relation with the history of Ankerbrotfabrik.
 “In 1891, Heinrich and Fritz Mendel founded the Viennese bread and pastry factory in Vienna's Favoriten district.
 In 1938, the factory was aryanized, and the Mendl family managed to flee into exile.
 The factory was severely damaged in the war, but it was still possible to maintain production almost continuously.
 In April 1945, after the end of the war, an emergency program was launched to resume the supply of the Viennese population.
 The founding family returned and Ankerbrot became the property of the Mendl family again.”
 (Source) The art exhibition organized at the Ankerbrotfabrik will reflect upon the topic of grain and the value of human life in relation to the history of the factory through the prism of the contemporary situation in Ukraine.

-Artists: Klaus Pichler, Marta Syrko, Maria Proshkowska, Christima Helena Romirer, Pavlo Mazai, Helene Litorelle, Oksana Gryniv, Yana Gryniv.
+Artists: Klaus Pichler, Marta Syrko, Maria Proshkovska, Christina Helena Romirer, Pavlo Mazai, Helene Litorelle, Oksana Gryniv, Yana Gryniv, Anna Miller, Mishel Kramar, Uliana Kolchanova, Danylo Tsikhotskyi, Mykhailo Moskalov.

 Curated by: Yana Gryniv